Imaginary scaling invariance of the one-loop effective potential: The toy model--2RSM

-Since in this model there are only two real degrees of freedom one can easily diagonalize the mass squared matrix and calculate the 1-loop effective potential.
+Since in this model there are only 2 real degrees of freedom one can easily diagonalize the mass squared matrix and calculate the one-loop effective potential.
 It turns out that the eigenvalues of $M_S^2$ can be expressed through bilinears as follows:

 where \bea \Delta &=& (m_1^2)^2 + (m_{12}^2)^2 + 4 m_1^2 (3 \lambda_1 - \lambda_3) r_2 + 8 m_{12}^2 \lambda_3 r_1 \nonumber\\ &&+ 16 \lambda_3^2 r_0^2 + 12 (3 \lambda_1 + \lambda_3) (\lambda_1 - \lambda_3) r_2^2. \eea Note that the eigenvalues of $M_S^2$ are linearly dependent on $r_0$.
 It is easy to see that they transform under the $r_0$ symmetry as